Pablo-Conte/Pablo-Conte/README.md

 <h2>I'm Pablo Conte and:</h2>

 <p>- 🔭 I’m currently working on Tec System</p>
-<p>- 🌱 I’m currently learning how to make an API with typescript</p>
+<p>- 🌱 I’m currently learning how to make an rest API with typescript</p>
 <p>- 👯 I’m looking to collaborate on small projects (like: WebSite or Java Applications)</p>
 <p>- 🤔 I’m looking for help with NodeJS</p>
 <p>- 📫 E-mail: pablo.correa.nr@gmail.com</p>